worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0000-01-05-static-analysis.md

 --

+## Issue Suppression

++ Can usually suppress warnings using comments or annotations.
++ Important to understand what you are suppressing.
++ Much better to fix

+--

+## Rule Configuration

++ Difficult subject
++ Important to have buy in
++ Better not to tweak too much
++ Trade off between signal to noise ratio and quality

+--

 ## Continuous Integration

 You can include static analysis in your CI pipeline

 Note: arguably not sensible to fail the build based on SA
   Often leads to frustration and tweaked thresholds

+--

+## Common tools behind the scenes

+Usually combining results from multiple tools such as Checkstyle, PMD, findbugs, Error Prone…

 --